Mackinac Island With Kids in One Day

 Fudge, Shopping, and Candy

-If you’re not into fudge, you’ll find many different places to get ice cream and other sweet treats, too.
+If you’re not into fudge, there are also many different places to get ice cream and other sweet treats.
 There’s a toy store on the island and many places to find t-shirts.
 The magic shop on main street was a great find as well.

 Biking and Horseback Riding on the Island

-If we had more time on the island, bike riding and horseback riding were two things the kids wanted to try out.
+Sadly, we didn’t have enough time to try bicycling or horseback riding.
 To bike around the perimeter of the island, you’ll pedal eight relatively flat miles.
 There are great stops along the way and it takes about 90 minutes.

 Visitors can rent bikes or bring their own along on the ferry (fees apply).
 Kid bikes and trailers are also available to rent.
 I recommend bringing a bike lock along if you’re bringing your own bikes.